searchlight/icinga-operator/docs/alert.md

 * metadata.namespace - The namespace of the Alert object
 * metadata.labels - The Kubernetes object labels.
 This labels are used to determine for which object this alert will be set.
 * spec.check - Icinga CheckCommand name
-* spec.intervals - IcingaParam contains parameters for Icinga config
+* spec.checkInterval - How frequently Icinga Service will be checked
+* spec.alertInterval - How frequently notifications will be send
 * spec.receivers - NotifierParams contains array of information to send notifications for Incident
 * spec.vars - Vars contains array of Icinga Service variables to be used in CheckCommand.

-#### IcingaParam Fields

-* checkInterval - How frequently Icinga Service will be checked
-* alertInterval - How frequently notifications will be send

 #### NotifierParam Fields